molnarszilard/mocap_optitrack/README.md

 ## Setting up a ros1_bridge

 For the setup mostly follow [https://github.com/ros2/ros1_bridge](https://github.com/ros2/ros1_bridge).
 You will need a system where both ROS1 and ROS2 works (Noetic+Foxy is the most safe options, but noetic and Humble also works, maybe other combinations as well).
-On Xavier AGX, Noetic is installed from apt repos, while Humble is installed from source in `~/ros2_humble`, here is also the ros1_bridge source.
-On the AGX, in .bashrc, there are two alieses:
+On Xavier AGX, Noetic is installed from apt repos, while Humble is installed from source in `~/ros2_humble`, here is also the ros1_bridge source. (a few other elements are installed at `~/ros2_humble_extra`) On the AGX, in .bashrc, there are two alieses:

 > alias useros1="source /opt/ros/noetic/setup.bash"
+>
-> alias useros2="source /home/rocon/ros2_humble/install/local_setup.bash"
+> alias useros2="source /home/rocon/ros2_humble/install/local_setup.bash && source /home/rocon/ros2_humble_extra/install/local_setup.bash"

 None of the ROS versions is sourced by default (can cause a problem in a few cases).